lincolntracy/lincoln_mainroad_ver2/content/posts/six-not-out.md

 ---

-*The timeframe of this stat is limited based on what data are freely/easily available and/or accessible.
+*This stat was created using data provided by cricsheet.org.
+The timeframe of this stat is limited based on what data are freely/easily available and/or accessible.
 Please don’t hesitate to contact me if you spot any errors in what I have presented.
 As always, apologies to anyone who has already looked at this stat.*